kengz/openai_lab/source/includes/_SOLUTIONS.md

 |**Snake-v0**|-|-|-|-|-|

-## Agents
+## <a name="agents-matrix"></a>Agents Fitness Matrix

-The status of the Agents in OpenAI Lab.
+The overall status of the Agents in OpenAI Lab.
 Feel free to invent new ones!
 For more detail on currently implemented Agents, see [Agents](#agents)

 _Pending: we still need a way to cross-evaluate Agents.
 Refer to the NEC paper.
 Perhaps use Normalized human scores per episode vs Millions of Frames._